oracle-livelabs/oci/managing-credentials-using-oci-vault/introduction/introduction.md

 ## About this Workshop

-This worksop shows what are the common pitfalls in handling credentials in OCI.
-In particular it provides an example of a user storing credentials in a public bucket and how an unauthorised person could exploit that.
-Finally it showcases how to properly manage credentials in OCI Vault
+This workshop shows common pitfalls in handling credentials in OCI.
+In particular, it provides an example of a user storing credentials in a public bucket and how an unauthorised person could exploit that.
+Finally, it showcases how to properly manage credentials in OCI Vault.

 Estimated Workshop Time: 2 hours